GEMeCo/M2S2/README.md

     - :boom: M2S2::Dyadic4S - Symmetric 4th rank tensors of 2 or 3 dimensional vector space;
     - :boom: M2S2::Dyadic4C - 4th order tensor for orthotropic constitutive matrices, in either 2 or 3 dimensional vector space;
     - :boom: M2S2::MatrixS - Symmetric square matrix of any order.
-    - :boom: M2S2::MatrixS - 2nd rank matrices of any size, even not square.
+    - :boom: M2S2::MatrixX - 2nd rank matrices of any size, even not square.

 - v0.2.0: Sparse Matrices
     - :boom: M2S2::sparseMatrix - Symmetric and Asymmetric square sparse matrices;
     - :boom: Save the sparseMatrix as CSR or CSC (Compressed Sparse Row or Compressed Sparse Column)
+    - :boom: All features of M2S2 dyadics and matrices (but sparse) may be verified by unitTest() function.

 Resources
 ---------